Red Sox beat Rangers 8-4 for 8th straight win

 Jackie Bradley Jr. hit a pair of RBI doubles and Xander Bogaerts hit a two-run triple as Boston scored five runs in the third and won for the 15th time in 18 games.

+”We’re having fun.
+It’s pretty good a lineup right now from top to bottom,” Boston manager Alex Cora said.

 Matt Barnes (3-2) got the win with one inning of relief, striking out the side in the seventh after the Rangers had pulled within 6-4 with two runs in the sixth.
-He was the fourth of five relievers the Red Sox rode to another victory and improve on the best record in the majors.
+He was the fourth of five relievers the Red Sox rode to another victory after getting three solid innings from Hector Velazquez, who was making his first start since April and wasn’t expected to go much longer Tuesday after spending the previous two months in the bullpen.

 Rougned Odor homered and Joey Gallo hit a two-run double for the Rangers, who have lost four of five.